Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Activate/deactivate learning from a source*
+*Activate/deactivate learning from a source.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*